EADH 2021 tutorial

 2nd International Conference of the European Association for Digital Humanities

-This tutorial will be held during the 2nd International Conference of the European Association for Digital Humanities (EADH2021).
-COVID-permitting, the conference will be held between 21 and 25 September 2021 at the Siberian Federal University in Krasnoyarsk, Russia.
+This half-day tutorial will be held during the 2nd International Conference of the European Association for Digital Humanities (EADH2021).

 Date and time of the activity

 Tuesday, 21/Sept/2021, 2:00 pm – 6pm (Krasnoyarsk time, GMT+7 / CEST +5)

 Krasnoyarsk, Russia or online.

 The tutorial aims to introduce the architecture, use and enhancement of the LiLa Knowledge Base of interlinked linguistic resources for Latin, developed in the context of the LiLa: Linking Latin project.
 In particular, the tutorial will present how the Linked-Data model adopted by LiLa is used to connect distributed lexical and textual resources, to ensure their interoperability.
 We show how, via lemmatisation, texts become part of this network of resources.
 We provide participants with a theoretical introduction to the architecture of LiLa, as well as hands-on support in their interaction with the LiLa Knowledge Base.